NOTE: We have changed this class from a Weekend Intensive to a 10 day Go At Your Own Pace course.

 You need an interest in writing, but you do not need to have published anything yet.

 You must have a Google account to participate in this class.
-Though video sessions are held in Zoom video conferencing rooms, all classwork is submitted via a private Google Drive folder.
+Though the 30 minute private video sessions are held in Zoom video conferencing rooms, all classwork is submitted via a private Google Drive folder.
 The class mailing list runs on Google groups.
 We will send you links to access the Drive folder a week before class starts.

 All students must be active participants in class.
 There will be lectures as well as in-class exercises and Q&A. Throughout class we will use your fiction for exercises and homework.